MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 This leads us to defining a producer "class" with the following contents
 * attributes (will be set by the domain-specific producer)
 	* production period
+	* pointer to configuration function (with pointer to producer argument so as to be able to retrieve configuration information from a producer)
-	* pointer to production function (with pointer to producer argument so as to be able to associate produceed data with producer)
+	* pointer to production function (with pointer to producer argument so as to be able to associate produced data with producer)
 * methods
 	* initialisation method (will start the production task)
 	* taskbody (calls the production function at every production period expiration)